 Pros And Cons Of Solar Purchase Power Agreements

-Typically, PPAs are better for the host organization in the short term but are often not as beneficial long term compared to owning solar panels.
+Typically, PPAs are better for the host organization in the short term but are often not as beneficial in the long term compared to owning solar panels.
 Let’s look at the pros and cons of solar PPAs.

 Pros of Solar PPAs

-Cons of Solar PPAs
+Cons of Solar PPA Programs

 Renting Solar Panels

-This program is only available to solar shoppers in Arizona, California, Connecticut, Massachusetts, New Jersey and New Mexico.
+This program is only available to solar shoppers in Arizona, California, Connecticut, Massachusetts, New Jersey, and New Mexico.
 They have three different options to choose from: a 3.8 kW, 7.2 kW, and an 11.4 kW solar system for $50, $100, and $150 a month, respectively.
 Although the program had a cancelation fee at first, it has since been eliminated, meaning that the program has no long-term commitment.

 Solar Loans